 Selection: The selection operator determines which population members are carried on from one generation to the next.
 Our selection in the outer, structural exploration loop is rank-based and "greedy", preferring individuals that have a larger fitness.
-If two structures have almost the same fitness the smaller individual is given a higher rank.
-A consequence of this is that existing structures may (and often do) grow smaller if structural elements that do not help the performance are removed.
-In order to maintain diversity in the population, the selection operator also compares individuals by structure, ignoring their parameters.
+In order to maintain diversity in the population, it also compares individuals by structure, ignoring their parameters.
 The operator makes sure that not more than 1 copy of an individual and not more than 2 similar individuals are kept in the population.
 "Similar" in this case means that a structure was derived from an another one by only changing connections, not adding neurons.
 Again, no network parameters are considered here.

 Structural Exploration: In this step new structures are generated and added to the population.
 This is achieved by applying the following structural mutation operators to the existing structures: Adding a random subnetwork, adding or removing a random connection and adding a random bias.
 Removal of subnetworks (i.e. neurons together with all their connections) is not done as we found out that this almost never helps in the evolutionary process.
 The same is valid for a crossover operator, modelled after the one used in NEAT, which is currently not used.
-New hidden neurons are connected to approx. 50 % of inputs; the exact percentage and selection of inputs are random to enable stochastic search for new structures.
+New hidden neurons are connected to approx. 50% of inputs; the exact percentage and selection of inputs are random to enable stochastic search for new structures.

-Differences to Other Methods: EANT is closely related to the methods described in the related work section above.
+Differences to Other Methods: EANT2 is closely related to the methods described in the related work section above.
 One main difference is the clear separation of structural exploration and structural exploitation.
 By this we try to make sure a new structural element is tested ("exploited") as much as possible before a decision is made to discard it or keep it, or before other structural modifications are applied.
 Another main difference is the use of CMA-ES in the parameter optimisation.
 This should yield more optimal parameters more quickly, which is necessary when large networks are to be created.
-When EANT's structural mutation operator adds a new neuron to a given structure, it also connects the new neuron to a random number of other neurons and/or inputs, and the new neuron's output as input to other neurons.
-Further differences of EANT to other recent methods, e.g. NEAT, are a small number of user-defined algorithm parameters (the method should be as general as possible), its compact, linear encoding of the NN and the explicit way of preserving diversity in the population (unlike speciation in NEAT).
+Further differences of EANT2 to other recent methods, e.g. NEAT, are a small number of user-defined algorithm parameters (the method should be as general as possible) and the explicit way of preserving diversity in the population (unlike speciation).